ibexa/documentation-developer/docs/api/rest_api/rest_api_usage/testing_rest_api.md

 You can, however, try opening the root resource with it, using the session authentication: `http://example.com/api/ibexa/v2/`.
 Depending on how your browser understands XML, it either downloads the XML file, or opens it in the browser.

-The following examples show how to interrogate the REST API using cURL, PHP or JS.
+The following examples show how to interrogate the REST API with cURL, PHP or JS.

 To test further, you can use browser extensions, like [Advanced REST client for Chrome](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo) or [RESTClient for Firefox](https://addons.mozilla.org/en-US/firefox/addon/restclient/), or dedicated tools.
 For command line users, [HTTPie](https://github.com/httpie/cli) is a good tool.